 - Prostate cancer screening once a year for men over 50

 Does Medicare Cover Chemotherapy?

-Does Medicare Cover Immunotherapy?
+Does Medicare Cover Immunotherapy for Cancer?

 Does Medicare Cover Clinical Trials?

 Medicare pays the cost of some clinical research studies, either in the hospital or while you’re an outpatient.

 Medicare pays 100% of the cost of an annual breast cancer screening.
 Part A pays for inpatient breast cancer surgery or breast implant surgery after a mastectomy.
 Breast surgeries done at a doctor’s office or outpatient center are covered by Part B.

 Part B also covers breast prostheses after a mastectomy.